Degree of recurrence of generic diffeomorphisms: Asymptotic rate of injectivity for a generic conservative diffeo morphism

 It will be obtained by using the local-global formula (Theorem~\ref{convBisMieux}) and the result about the asymptotic rate of injectivity of a generic sequence of matrices (Theorem~\ref{ConjPrincip}).
 The application of the linear results will be made through Thom transversality arguments (Lemma \ref{PerturbCr}).

-\begin{proof}[Proof of theorem \ref{limiteEgalZero}] Let $\varep>0$, $r\in[0,+\infty]$ and consider a generic element $f$ of $\Diff(\T^n,\Leb)$.
-Applying the second part of Theorem \ref{ConjPrincip}, one gets a collection of submanifolds $V_q$ of $SL_n(\R)$, which allow to define the set
+\begin{proof}[Proof of theorem \ref{limiteEgalZero}] Let $\varep>0$, $r\in[0,+\infty]$ and consider a generic element $f$ of $\Diff^r(\T^n,\Leb)$.
+Applying the second part of Theorem \ref{ConjPrincip}, one gets a locally finite collection of submanifolds $V_q$ of $SL_n(\R)$, which allow to define the set